Privacy Policy

 IP addresses are inherently part of internet communications and are temporarily processed by our servers during request handling.
 Our policy regarding IP addresses is:

 - No IP address storage — We do not store raw IP addresses in any database.
-All IP addresses are cryptographically hashed using HMAC-SHA256 with user-specific salts before any persistence.
+All IP addresses are cryptographically hashed using HMAC-SHA256 before any persistence: for events tied to a signed-in account the hash is salted with a user-specific value, and for pre-authentication events (such as failed logins) it uses a server-side key.
 The original IP address is irreversibly discarded and cannot be recovered — not by us, not by anyone.

 - Temporary processing — IP addresses may be temporarily held in server memory during active connections for rate limiting and abuse prevention.
 They are not written to persistent storage in their original form.